 In addition to awarding you damages for financial losses you have incurred as a result of your spleen injury, you will also be claiming compensation for the effects of the physical injury itself.
 The amount you will be claiming for will depend on how serious the injury is and how long it takes to recover.
 The more serious the injury and the more long-lasting its effects are, the greater the level of compensation will be.
 Your solicitor will request a certain amount of compensation according to guidelines.
 The table below shows the guidelines for how much compensation can be awarded for different types of injuries; you can use it to help get an idea of how much the injury itself might be worth.

 When making a claim for a spleen injury accident with our personal injury solicitors, you can make a no win no fee agreement with them, which will greatly reduce the financial cost and the risk of losing money.
 A no win no fee agreement will mean that you won’t be asked to pay the legal fees to your solicitor if your claim fails to win compensation.
-If your claim does win compensation, your solicitor can charge you a “success fee” for having successfully fought your case.
+If your spleen injury claim does win compensation, your solicitor can charge you a “success fee” for having successfully fought your case.
 This success fee can be deducted from the compensation you are awarded; prior to beginning your case, you and your solicitor can discuss how much of your compensation will go into their success fee.
 The highest recommended amount is 25%, and it is likely that the success fee will be in this region.

 If you’d like to speak with someone about no win no fee injured spleen claims, don’t hesitate to get in touch with our team today.